Korzo Zaal

 Choreography, concept, direction: Astrid Boons

-Dancers: Karolina Szymura, Spencer Dickhaus en Reiko Ohta
+In collaboration with and danced by: Karolina Szymura, Spencer Dickhaus en Reiko Ohta

 Composition: Miguelángel Clerc Parada